nfour/serverless-build-plugin/docs/Usage.md

 sls invoke -f two -l
 ```

-If you want to audit the built zip in a test run, add the `--no-deploy` option
+If you want to audit the built zip, run:

 ```
-sls deploy function -f two --no-deploy
+sls package
 ```

 Then check the `.serverless/artifacts` directory